 As the garden is open to deer, rabbits and hares anything we plant must be fairly bomb-proof.

-The paths are kept mown through the summer but the vegetation on either side is allowed to grow tall until late summer when it is strimmed back.
+The paths are kept mown through the summer but the vegetation on either side is allowed to grow tall until late summer when the whole area is strimmed back.

-In spring there are many snowdrops (we’re spreading more and more of them each year), wood anemones and a mass of daffodils.
+In spring there are many snowdrops (we’re spreading more each year), wood anemones and a mass of daffodils.

 The main feature of the garden is a display of over 100 different varieties of Rhododendron.
-The first of these flowers in late winter – it once flowered on Christmas Eve and then kept flowering until mid-April.
+The first of these flowers in late winter – it once flowered on 9th December and then kept flowering until mid-April.
 By then other rhodos have taken over until the last of them flowers in August.

 There are azaleas too which mostly flower in June.
 The common Azalea – the yellow one – scents the air of the whole garden on still summer evenings.
 In the autumn Azalea leaves turn early to virulent red and add to the display.